Healthy Homemade Marshmallows with Honey

 • Filtered Water: Divided for blooming the gelatin and making the syrup.

 • Honey: The natural sweetener that replaces corn syrup or refined sugar.
+I also use honey in my homemade lollipop recipe too!

 • Gelatin: Helps create that bouncy, fluffy marshmallow texture.
+I use this when making my homemade marshmallows.

 • Freeze-Dried Fruit: Adds natural flavor and color—use raspberries, strawberries, cherries, or any favorite.
 I use these in my Strawberry Rice Krispie Treats too!